Dominguez1st/card-combat/docs/index.md

 * Create QR codes for custom-made decks or challenge quests.

 * Scan QR codes to receive custom-made decks or challenge quests.

-## Persistent data
-* User created decks.

-* User created AI Computer settings.

-* Information about which challenges the user has completed.

 ## Build instructions